seppmail/SEPPmail365/Readme.md

 # Abstract

-The SEPPmail365 PowerShell module helps customers and partners to smoothly integrate
-their SEPPmail appliance with Exchange Online.
+The SEPPmail365 PowerShell module helps customers and partners to smoothly integrate their SEPPmail appliance with Exchange Online.

-Integration with Exchange Online requires the configuration of an inbound and
-outbound connector to route mails from Exchange Online to the appliance and
-vice versa, as well as transport rules for necessary mail flow control.
+Integration with Exchange Online requires the configuration of an inbound and outbound connector to route mails from Exchange Online to the appliance and vice versa, as well as transport rules for necessary mail flow control via X-headers.

-This module provides means to create and update connectors, rules, and
-backing up existing configuration, as well as generating a report about the
-current state of the Exchange Online environment.
+This module provides means to create and update connectors, rules, and backing up existing configuration, as well as generating a report about the current state of the Exchange Online environment.

 ## GENERAL NOTE

 Please note that Exchange Online is a fast paced environment and subject to change.
 In pratice that means that a working setup can suddenly stop behaving correctly, as soon as the cloud infrastructure has been updated.
 This may affect you and thus will require a certain amount of patience.

 We try to adapt to these changes ASAP, but can't guarantee that this module will be up to date immediately after Microsoft has deployed new changes.

-## November 2021 - Releasenotes 1.2:
+## November 2021 - Releasenotes 1.2.x

-Version 1.2 of this module is a release focussed on 4 topics
+Version 1.2 of this module is a release focussed on 4 topics:

 * Simplification based on best practices
 * More flexible connectivity for test and demo environments
 * Make the configuration easier to use and read